vectordotdev/vector/docs/content/en/highlights/2019-11-19-arm-support-on-linux.md

 ---
 date: "2020-03-31"
-title: "ARMv7 & ARM64 Support on Linux"
+title: "ARMv7 and ARM64 Support on Linux"
-description: "These architectures are widely used in embeded devices & servers"
+description: "These architectures are widely used in embeded devices and servers"
 authors: ["binarylogic"]
 pr_numbers: [1054, 1292]
 release: "0.6.0"